How to Care for Day-Old Chicks

 Pay Attention to Your Baby Chicks

 Life is busy and we often get distracted with all of the chores necessary on our homestead.
-However, making the investment in a batch of baby poultry isn’t just about the financial cost.
+However, investing in a batch of baby poultry isn’t just about the financial cost.
 You also need to invest your time and attention.

 Check on the chicks often.
 Make sure the temperature in the brooder doesn’t drop to dangerous levels if the weather turns or a bulb burns out.